International Delphic Council

-International Delphic Council (IDC) is a not-for-profit, charitable, non-political, non-religious, non-sectarian & non-governmental organisation (NGO), headquartered in Berlin, Germany.
+International Delphic Council (IDC) is a not-for-profit, charitable, non aligned, non-sectarian & non-governmental organisation (NGO), headquartered in Berlin, Germany.
 It was formed as a League of 20 Nations in 1994 in Berlin to revive the Delphic Games of the Modern Era, although there is a separate organisation, International Delphic Committee, headquartered in Russia, created after Russia NDC split from the international Delphic Council in the year 2000 and works in the CIS region.